appwriters-dev/appwriters-dev/src/routes/(nested)/30days/dart/(days)/day5/+page.md

-# Blog Post: Day 5 - Building a Text Analyzer with Dart
+# Building a Text Analyzer with Dart

-## Introduction

 Hello, Dart enthusiasts!
 We're on to Day 5 of our series, "Building 30 projects in Dart".
-On our journey so far, we've built some fun and useful projects like a temperature converter, a simple arithmetic calculator, a to-do list application, and a number guessing game.
 Today, we're taking a leap further into something that would be of immense help to budding linguists, authors, and editors - a Text Analyzer.
 This analyzer reads a text file and provides the number of words, sentences, and paragraphs in the text.

 ## Project Overview